A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Conclusions

 \section{Conclusions}

 We presented STREL, a formal specification language to express and to monitor spatio-temporal requirements over a dynamic network of spatially-distributed CPS.
-Our monitoring framework considers the CPS topological configuration as a weighted graph with the nodes modeling the CPS entities while the edges representing their arrangement according to predefined spatial relations (e.g. proximity relation, connectivity, euclidean distance, etc.).
+Our monitoring framework considers the CPS topological configuration as a weighted graph with the nodes modeling the CPS entities while the edges representing their arrangement according to predefined spatial relations (e.g. proximity relation, connectivity, Euclidean distance, etc.).
 Both nodes and edges contain attributes that model physical and logical quantities that can change over time.
 STREL combines the Signal Temporal Logic~\cite{Maler2004} with two spatial operators \emph{reach} and \emph{escape} that are interpreted over the weighted graph.
 Other spatial modalities such as \emph{everywhere}, \emph{somewhere} and \emph{surround} can also be derived from them.
-We demonstrated how STREL can be interpreted according to different semantics (Boolean, real-valued) semantics, defining an unified framework capturing all of them, based on constraint semirings.
-We further provided a generic offline monitoring algorithm based on such semiring formulation.
+We demonstrated how STREL can be interpreted according to different semantics (Boolean, real-valued), defining a unified framework capturing all of them, based on constraint semirings.
+We provided a generic offline monitoring algorithm based on such semiring formulation, providing also correctness proofs and discussing in detail its algorithmic complexity.
 We showed several examples of requirements that we can monitor in our framework, considering two different case studies.

-As future work, we plan to investigate an algorithm for online monitoring of STREL properties.
-Furthermore, we aim to extend our framework with new features such as the possibility to synthesize automatically spatio-temporal controllers from the STREL specification or to provide automatically an explanation of the failure, enabling to detect the responsible components when a STREL requirement is violated.
+As future works, first, we aim to design a distributed and \emph{online} monitoring procedure where the spatio-temporal signal is not known at the beginning, and it is discovered while data are collected from the system; some preliminary results on this line can be found~\cite{strelonline}.
+Second, we aim to extend our framework with new features such as the possibility to synthesize automatically spatio-temporal controllers from the STREL specification or to provide automatically an explanation of the failure, enabling us to detect the responsible components when a STREL requirement is violated.